hj-n/zadu/README.md

 ### Using the Main Class

 Use the main class of ZADU to compute distortion measures.
-This approach benefits from the scheduling scheme, providing faster performance.
+This approach benefits from the optimization, providing faster performance when executing multiple measures.

 ```python